About the Diocese

-Newly ordained deacons are placed by the Bishop in consultation with the Canon for Mission.
+Newly ordained deacons are placed by the Bishop in consultation with the Canon for Formation.
 Deacons are given the opportunity every year to request a change and, of course, the Bishop may make changes as he sees fit.
 If you are interested in having a deacon serve in your congregation, contact Bishop Breidenthal at 800.582.1712 or 513.421.0311

 How can I get a resident?

 Newly ordained people in the diocese are assigned to a two-year residendency that begins July 1 following their graduation and ordination.

 Resident placements are made by the Bishop, taking into consideration the Mission Strategy and needs of the diocese, the skills, gifts and needs of the intern, the needs of congregations and the ability of the congregations to provide financial and supervisory commitments to the resident.